Your Eyes (Stray Kids song): Release and composition

 Stray Kids' second Japanese-language extended play (EP), was announced on April 4, 2022.
 Later the title Circus and track listing were revealed on May 16, including the sixth and final track "Your Eyes".
 The song was released to digital music and streaming platforms on June 1, in conjunction with its accompanying music video.

 "Your Eyes" is described as a love ballad song driven by piano, written by Bang Chan and Changbin from 3Racha, an in-house production team of Stray Kids, and KM-Markit, and co-composed with Jun2.
 The song expresses the lover's gaze with the feeling of anxiousness sometimes but still wishing to be happy in the relationship.
 It was composed in the key of D major, 130 beats per minute with a running time of three minutes and seventeen seconds.

 Commercial performance

-"Your Eyes" entered the Billboard Japan Hot 100 in the chart issue dated June 8, 2022, at number 68; on its component charts, the song debuted at number 60 on the Streaming Songs.
+"Your Eyes" entered the Billboard Japan Hot 100 in the chart issue dated June 8, 2022, at number 68.